-The lungs of your baby are ready, and not only for that first post-birth cry!
-The substance that lines the inner surface of the ends of her bronchial alveoli is present in sufficient quantities to ensure their flexibility and prevent them from collapsing.
+The lungs of your baby are getting ready, and not only for that first post-birth cry!
+The substance that lines the inner surface is increasing to ensure their flexibility and prevent the lungs from collapsing.
 Exchanges between you and the placenta continue.
-That’s what maintains the volume of amniotic fluid, contained in what is called the amniotic sac.
-When your little one’s appearance is imminent, it sometimes will break – your “water will break” – your sign to call your doctor!
+That’s what helps maintain the volume of amniotic fluid, contained in what is called the amniotic sac.
+When your little one’s appearance is imminent, it sometimes will break, also known as “water’s breaking” – your sign to call the hospital!

-From one day to the next, you’re breathing more freely and the indigestion is not so bad.
+From one day to the next, you may be breathing more freely and noticing that if you had indigestion, it seems to be improving.
 What’s going on?
 It’s simple: your baby is doing what it needs to do.
-Nature is amazing, your little one has moved their head downwards into your pelvis.
-Perhaps you noticed a slight pain or pressure in your abdomen beforehand.
-That would have been contractions pressing your uterus downwards, giving your lungs and stomach a bit more space.
-In the last few weeks of your pregnancy you may have the feeling that your body is beginning to prepare for your little love’s birth.
+They have moved their head downwards into your pelvis, giving your lungs and stomach a bit more space.
+In the last weeks of your pregnancy you may have the feeling that your body is beginning to prepare for your little love’s birth.

 Now is definitely not a time to avoid fats in the diet, it’s more a case of choosing the right ones.
 Omega 3 DHA (docosahexaenoic acid), is a healthy fat that participates in the structure of cell membranes and, in particular, the brain and eye.
 These important Omega-3 fatty acids are found primarily in fatty fish such as salmon, but can also be found in flaxseed and canola oils, walnuts and walnut oil, and wheat germ.
 As you eat these foods, the healthy fatty acids are passed to your baby providing benefits to you both.